-Prof Loh is a regular commentator on governance and sustainability for global media such as AFP, BBC, Bloomberg, CGTN, CNBC, CNN, Financial Times, Forbes, NetEase, Nikkei Asian Review, South China Morning Post.
-The Washington Post and Xinhua as well as Singapore media such as Channel NewsAsia, Lianhe Zaobao, The Business Times, The Edge Singapore, The Straits Times, and TODAY.
+Prof Loh is a regular commentator on business policy and strategy for for global media such as AFP, BBC, Bloomberg, CGTN, CNBC, CNN, Deal Street Asia, Financial Times, Forbes, NetEase, Nikkei Asia, South China Morning Post.
+The Washington Post, Xinhua and Yahoo Finance as well as Singapore media such as CNA, Lianhe Zaobao, The Business Times, The Edge Singapore, The Straits Times and TODAY.

 At NUS, Prof Loh teaches Governance and Sustainable Business as well as Strategic Management.
-He conducts executive development programs in governance, sustainability and strategy for board directors, management and professionals.
+He conducts executive development programs in innovation, sustainability and strategy for board directors and management.

-Prof Loh is a recipient of the NUS Business School Teaching Excellence Award.
+Prof Loh is a recipient of the NUS Annual Teaching Excellence Award and the NUS Business School Teaching Excellence Award.